vosferatu/sdis/proj1/README.md

 | Delete	| 5% |
 | Space Reclaim	| 15% |

+To achieve concurrency, you should use multiple threads.
+(Java NIO will be required only for the second project.)
+[Please check these hints for concurrency design of the PUTCHUNK protocol](https://web.fe.up.pt/~pfs/aulas/sd2019/projs/proj1/concurrency_hints.html).
+The description of your concurrency design on the project's final report, is worth up to 5% of your final grade.

 By implementing each of the 3 suggested enhancements, you will get an additional 5%.
 (Thus, you will get an additional 15%, if you implement all enhancements.)
 Please note that your enhanced subprotocols should interoperate with non-enhanced subprotocols, therefore you must be very careful in the design of these enhancements.(Read the appendix on interoperability for some suggestions.)

 The remaining 10% are assigned as follows: 5% for the use of RMI in the client/server protocol and 5% for demo setup.